The meaning of Nordkapp – The North Cape of Norway

 The Nordkapp Visitor Center’s fee is 250 NOK per person for adults (2020).

-The visitor center of course has a souvenir shop and a restaurant, and you will have a chance to watch the movies about Nordkapp too.
+Of course the visitor center, of course, has a souvenir shop and a restaurant, and you will have a chance to watch the movies about Nordkapp.
+However, if you are not interested in these, you can skip the visitor center and the hefty entrance fees.
 The warm toilets are another plus.
-However, if you are not interested in these, you can skip the visitor center and the hefty entrance fees.

-The visitor center opening hours changes with the seasons.
-In summer, it is open every day between 10 am and 1 am, while in winter only between 10 am and 2 pm, and may be closed on Saturdays or Sundays.
+The visitor center’s opening hours change with the seasons.
+In summer, it is open every day between 10 am and 1 am, while in winter only between 10 am and 2 pm, and it may be closed on Saturdays or Sundays.
 Check it in advance.

 Nordkapp Parking Fee